-Court Interpreter Services provides high-quality mandated linguistic access to the Oregon State Courts through trained ethical interpreters, education of the court community, and responsible resource management.
+Court Language Access Services provides high-quality mandated linguistic access to the Oregon State Courts through trained ethical interpreters, education of the court community, and responsible resource management.

-Court Interpreter Services (CIS) coordinates interpreting services in Oregon circuit courts for people with limited English-proficiency in more than 180 languages and for the hearing-impaired.
+Court Language Access Services (CLAS) coordinates interpreting services in Oregon circuit courts for people with limited English-proficiency in more than 180 languages and for the hearing-impaired.
 To provide interpreting in most judicial districts statewide, the Oregon Judicial Department (OJD) employs schedulers and full-time Oregon Certified Spanish and ASL interpreters and contracts with freelance interpreters.
-CIS also offers training and consulting on best practices and on working with interpreters to Oregon circuit courts and judicial system partners.
-Quality interpreting and administrative efficiency are ensured through coordination between CIS and the circuit courts.
+CLAS also offers training and consulting on best practices and on working with interpreters to Oregon circuit courts and judicial system partners.
+Quality interpreting and administrative efficiency are ensured through coordination between CLAS and the circuit courts.

-CIS trains interpreters of all languages in the Code of Professional Responsibility for Oregon Court Interpreters, court ethics and protocols.
-Over 100 interpreters of Spanish, Russian and Vietnamese and other languages are currently certified or registered through the OJD/CIS Certification and Training Program.
-The OJD/CIS maintains a roster of Oregon Certified and Registered Court Interpreters for those who wish to verify an interpreter’s credential or to hire a certified or registered interpreter for out-of-court work.
+CLAS trains interpreters of all languages in the Code of Professional Responsibility for Oregon Court Interpreters, court ethics and protocols.
+Over 100 interpreters of Spanish, Russian and Vietnamese and other languages are currently certified or registered through the OJD/CLAS Certification and Training Program.
+The OJD/CLAS maintains a roster of Oregon Certified and Registered Court Interpreters for those who wish to verify an interpreter’s credential or to hire a certified or registered interpreter for out-of-court work.